Nanotyrannus

 Subsequent research indicated that the skull belonged to an immature animal, leading many researchers to favor its identification as a juvenile Tyrannosaurus rex.
 Its taxonomic status has since been a subject of intense scientific debate.
 In 2025, Lindsay Zanno and James Napoli published an exhaustive revision of Nanotyrannus.
-Therein, they described a complete tyrannosauroid skeleton from the Hell Creek Formation, nicknamed "Bloody Mary" (part of the Dueling Dinosaurs specimen), which they demonstrated to be a mature N. lancensis individual.
+Therein, they described a complete tyrannosauroid skeleton from the Hell Creek Formation, also known by its nicknames "Bloody Mary" and "Manteo" (part of the Dueling Dinosaurs specimen), which they demonstrated to be a mature N. lancensis individual.
 These researchers named a second species, N. lethaeus, based on the "Jane" specimen.
+An independent study by Griffin and colleagues published later that year reached similar conclusions regarding the validity of Nanotyrannus, as histology of the hyoids indicates the N. lancensis holotype belongs to a mature individual.